Dashlane/.github/profile/README.md

 # Dashlane: Under the Hood

-We are the creators of the Dashlane password manager.
-In our public repositories you will find the source code for our mobile apps as well as a CLI to Dashlane.
+We are the creators of the Dashlane Password Manager.
+In our public repositories you will find the source code for our mobile apps.
+We have also developed a [CLI version of Dashlane](https://github.com/Dashlane/dashlane-cli), while not officially supported it is created by us at Dashlane.

 Many of the technical details of our product can be found in our white paper here: